-In November of 2015, Cashman Dredging was awarded the contract to deepen the Intracoastal Waterway (ICW) in Fort Lauderdale, Florida.
+In November of 2015, CASHMAN DREDGING was awarded the contract to deepen the Intracoastal Waterway (ICW) in Fort Lauderdale, Florida.
 The client was the Florida Inland Navigational District (FIND), with Taylor Engineering working as its Construction Manager.
 The work spanned roughly 2.5 miles on the Intracoastal, starting at the 17th Street Bridge to just north of the Las Olas Bridge.
 The objective of the project was to deepen the ICW to a navigable depth of 15 feet, with an allowable over-depth of +2-feet; totaling 185,000 cubic yards.
 The project was permitted for upland disposal only, which was achieved via offloading at the Dredge Material Management Area (DMMA) located inside Port Everglades.
-In early March of 2016 we broke ground, and it went something like this…

 Temporary Haul Road

-Part of the design for the project required Cashman to build a road from our dredge material offload site located in Port Everglades through the thick neighboring jungle of mangroves.
+Part of the design for the project required CASHMAN to build a road from our dredge material offload site located in Port Everglades through the thick neighboring jungle of mangroves.
 The intent of the road was to eliminate any disruption to Port traffic, thus diverting our dredge material-hauling trucks—all 12,931 of them—in and out through this one-way road.
-The road construction consisted of installing a lift of stabilizing stone, with a section midway of reinforced concrete for the turn, and the final run of 4’x16’ timber mats through the forested section.
+The road construction consisted of installing a lift of stabilizing stone, with a section midway of reinforced concrete for the turn, and the final run of 4 foot x 16 foot timber mats through the forested section.
 The purpose of the timber section was to allow for any rain water to drain directly into the soil.
 The road was finished off with guardrails at the turn, and concrete barriers with attenuator barrels to protect Florida Power & Light’s transmission towers that were located inside the mangroves.
-After much anticipation, we received our roadway permits, and construction began.
-We had some creatures that played the role of observers both during the roadway construction and throughout the project: African Vervet monkeys.
-Legend has it they were released from a testing laboratory several decades ago and found refuge in this protected mangrove region.
-They have thrived ever since, with no known ecological effect on the area to date.

-Mobilization went relatively smoothly, with multiple components going on at one time (thanks to the hard work of the Superintendents orchestrating the whole process!).
+Mobilization went smoothly, with multiple components going on at one time.
 The road was built, piles driven, and spill pans installed at the offload site.
 The deck barges were loaded out in New York, along with the dredge AJ Fournier.
 The process was enhanced by the excellent coordination effort by P&L Towing.
 The existing infrastructure at the berths where we had planned to walk the equipment off, required additional engineering and specialized steel mats in order to direct the load as far away from the bulkhead as possible.
 Fortunately for us, the engineer we had selected to provide stamped drawings knew of a local contractor with a set of these ramps they had utilized for another project at the Port.
 The barge and ramps were positioned per the approved design drawings, and all that remained was to wait on the tide to come in; only then could the Sennebogens be walked off and set up over at the DMMA.

 The backhoe Dredge AJ Fournier, with Captain and his crew, led the way.
 Their mission was not only to dredge and clear the bottom as quickly as possible, but also to maintain the peace out in the navigational channel.
-This narrow 2-mile stretch is near a fully functioning Port, situated between two drawbridges, winding with two 90-degree turns, combined with entire fleets of the mega yachts, fishing charters, and “drunken sailors.”
-Keeping the peace would be not be an easy feat.
+This narrow 2-mile stretch is near a fully functioning Port, situated between two drawbridges, winding with two 90-degree turns, combined with entire fleets of the mega yachts, and fishing charters.
 There stood the Dredge AJ with scow, large and utilitarian, among a sea of gleaming mega yachts.
 Grease-covered steel-toed boots side-by-side with squeaky clean white boat shoes.
 Luckily, we were greeted with open arms by most of the marine industry stakeholders.
 The Project, after all, is a huge benefit to the area, especially during the Boat Show Season in the fall, when mega yachts from all over the world come to Fort Lauderdale.
-The Cashman crew worked diligently and made it a point to continuously communicate and coordinate with the surrounding vessels and marinas on a daily basis.
+The CASHMAN crew worked diligently and made it a point to continuously communicate and coordinate with the surrounding vessels and marinas on a daily basis.
 This information was vital for daily and future planning.